Near Westfield in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 18.399′ N, 79° 34.72′ W. Marker is near Westfield, New York, in Chautauqua County.
-Marker is on Sherman-Westfield Road (County Route 74) south of Fort Street, on the left when traveling south.
+42° 18.244′ N, 79° 34.185′ W. Marker is near Westfield, New York, in Chautauqua County.
+Marker is at the intersection of South Portage Road and South Gale Street, on the right when traveling south on South Portage Road.
+This historic marker is a DAR marker that is affixed to a large boulder that is located at the northwest corner of the intersection, (slightly to the north of the New York State marker for the same subject).
 Touch for map.
-This historic marker is a DAR marker that is affixed to a moderately sized boulder, that is located in a small grove of trees along the east side of the road.
-This grove of trees is situated between the north and south driveway entrances to some residential property.
 Marker is in this post office area: Westfield NY 14787, United States of America.
+Touch for directions.

-Regarding At This Point.
+Regarding The Old Portage Road.
 For a long time I have been interested in locating whatever historic markers that I possibly could that where related to the early French exploration of this region, particularly the historic markers that were related to the Celoron expedition of 1749.

 Years earlier (back in the days of not having online resources for the purposes of research) I had stopped by the Westfield area and unsuccessfully searched for historic markers related to the French activities in this region.
 So it was particularly gratifying that with the help of online searches and some assistance from Marybelle Beigh, the Westfield Historian, that I was finally able to located several markers related to this important French Portage that connected the Great Lakes

 1. Old French Portage Road/New York State Route 394.
 This is a link to information provided by the Preservation League of New York State.
 (Submitted on July 5, 2012, by Dale K. Benington of Toledo, Ohio.)

 2. A Brief History of Westfield, NY.
 This is a link to information provided by the town of Westfield, New York.
 (Submitted on July 5, 2012, by Dale K. Benington of Toledo, Ohio.)